fraander/typed-out/README.md

 # Typed Out
-The app for typing things out when you can't talk but still want to chat
+The app for typing things out when you can't talk but still want to chat.

 ## Screenshots
 <p float="left">